MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-investigate-risky-oauth.md

 ---
-title: Investigate and remediate risky OAuth apps
+title: Classic portal -  Investigate and remediate risky OAuth apps
-description: This tutorial provides information on how to investigate and remediate risky OAuth apps in Defender for Cloud Apps. ms.date: 01/19/2023 ms.topic: tutorial
+description: Classic portal -  This tutorial provides information on how to investigate and remediate risky OAuth apps in Defender for Cloud Apps. ms.date: 01/19/2023 ms.topic: tutorial
+ROBOTS: NOINDEX
 ---
-# Investigate and remediate risky OAuth apps
+# Classic portal: Investigate and remediate risky OAuth apps

 [!INCLUDE [Banner for top of topics](includes/banner.md)]